 Use pronouns on place cards or pins

 One of the most simple yet impactful ways to show respect for someone’s identity is to use accurate pronouns.
 Experts believe that encouraging all wedding attendees to do so can make your celebration more inclusive.
 Is there a good way to go about it?
-Request that all guests state their pronouns on place cards or name tags.
+Request that all guests state their pronouns on place cards or name tags at the rehearsal dinner.

 Don’t enforce a gendered dress code

 Rather than sticking to a tight gendered dress code, encourage visitors to wear whatever makes them feel good and flatters their bodies.
 Even if you’re going for a ballroom look on your big day, you can still explain whether this means casual or formal wear is preferable.